moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 As for public service, I was interviewed by Nature for an `article on bicycle dynamics`_.
 Additionally, I maintain a blog_ with scholarly posts and social media accounts where I post engineering and scholarly materials.
+Lastly, I led a workshop on computer skills in a remote village in Kenya.

 .. _article on bicycle dynamics: http://www.nature.com/news/the-bicycle-problem-that-nearly-broke-mathematics-1.20281
 .. _blog: http://moorepants.info/blog